American Psycho (musical): Plot

 Patrick takes Owen's body to an apartment he owns anonymously and dissolves it in a bathtub with a bag of lye.
 Afterwards, he lets himself into Paul's apartment and stages his disappearance by resetting his voicemail and packing many of his possessions into a suitcase ("Clean").
 Months pass, during which Patrick murders several people ("Killing Spree").
 One afternoon, Patrick's mother arrives on Wall Street expecting to have lunch with her son; Patrick, who has totally forgotten about the appointment, panics and begs Jean to get rid of her.
 Jean convinces Patrick to attend the lunch and offers to join the pair.
 Much to Jean's delight, Mrs. Bateman tells her stories about Patrick as a child, and says they would make a good couple ("Nice Thought").
 Back at Pierce & Pierce, Detective Donald Kimball calls on Patrick to question him about Owen's disappearance.
 Uneasy, Patrick tries his hardest to evade questioning and asks Kimball to keep him updated about the manhunt.
-Keen to disentangle himself from New York, Patrick calls Evelyn and suggests a holiday, and so the two take a short break in the Hamptons.
+Keen to disentangle himself from New York, Patrick calls Evelyn and suggests a holiday, and Evelyn proposes a trip to the Hamptons.
 The idyllic setting cannot heal Patrick's psyche, however; while Evelyn flourishes amid garden parties and Pilates classes, Patrick's grasp on reality loosens further ("At the End of an Island"/"Hardbody Hamptons").
 He promises Evelyn that if they return to New York he will marry her.
 On his return, he appropriates Paul Owen's apartment as a place to host and kill more victims, beginning with Sabrina and Christine ("I Am Back").

 Luis runs into Patrick at a Barneys store and begs Patrick to run away with him.
-Patrick responds aggressively, assaulting and hissing at Luis.
+Patrick responds aggressively, assaulting Luis.
 With his appetite for murder now totally unchecked, Patrick targets Jean, offering to take her to dinner at a restaurant of her choice.
 His sense of inferiority is piqued once again when she suggests Dorsia, where he is still unable to get reservations.
 Patrick gives Jean the rest of the day off and she wonders about her feelings for Patrick ("A Girl Before").
 At Patrick's apartment that night, the pair discuss her hopes and aspirations.
 As he is preparing to murder her, Jean tells Patrick that she is in love with him; her confession causes him great distress and he implores her to leave.
 He leaves a long voicemail for Kimball confessing to the murder of Paul Owen and countless other people ("Clean (Reprise)").